mytest

 https://www.facebook.com/BookInAppropriate

 Hi Blog.
-Here’s an excerpt of my latest SNA column, discussing in part why journalism on Japan has historically had so many topical, “weird Japan” stories.
+Here’s my latest SNA column, discussing in part why journalism on Japan has historically had so many topical, “weird Japan” stories.
 Part of it is because some commentators on Japan remain willfully ignorant of the Japanese language.
 Others get duped by the industry of “Gaijin Handlers” designed to steer foreign perceptions of Japan in the “right direction”.
 And some commentators, like the late Henry Scott-Stokes, former Tokyo Bureau Chief at The Financial Times, Times of London, and New York Times, become willing abettors of the Japanese far-right, selling their reputations to maintain their privilege.

 Have a read.
 It resolves one mystery I always felt when meeting numerous veteran foreign correspondents during the Otaru Onsens Case.
 They would often arrogantly question my standing to work within the Japanese system as resident, citizen, and activist.
 Yet they could barely read the menu.
 Time for me to question their standing too.
 Debito Arudou, Ph.D.